-Have you ever suffered with a migraine headache?
+Have you ever suffered from a migraine headache?
 If so, you know the ecstasy that arises when the gripping pain relinquishes control.
-In the absence of suffering is an exhilarated sense of aliveness, joy and peace.
+In the absence of suffering is an exhilarated sense of aliveness, joy, and peace.
 It’s pretty ecstatic!

-No, I haven’t been suffering with migraines.
+No, I haven’t been suffering from migraines.
 I was just looking for a good metaphor to describe what happened to me a few weeks ago.
 Then, again last week.

 I’m calling it “ecstatic moments of integration.”
 Maybe you’ve had one or more of them in your life.
 Maybe you’re about to have one.

 It’s not the easiest thing to describe.
 But, I’m going to try because I want you to recognize these moments for yourself when they happen.
 Or know you’re not alone if they’ve already happened to you.
 They are a natural part of evolving as a conscious human being.